 Vince's Verdict on ...
 Are Hydrogen Fuel Cell Cars Being Overlooked?

-This month our Chief Operating Officer Vince attended a recent BVRLA (British Vehicle Rental and Leasing Association) committee meeting to understand some of the challenges we face in our sector of the motor industry.
-At the latest gathering many issues were discussed.
-3 of them were all related to vehicle emissions in one way or another, here is what he had to say;
+Vince Pemberton (Rivervale's Chief Operating Officer) recently attended a BVRLA (British Vehicle Rental and Leasing Association) committee meeting to discuss the key challenges faced by the motor industry.
+Three of the main issues related to vehicle emissions, here is what he had to say;

 "One question I ask myself is how eco-friendly are EV's compared to diesel emissions?"